Hei3enberg/pagestats/README.md

 ## Admin Interface
 The plugin adds an admin page under "Admin -> Page Stats" where you can:
 - View current statistics
+- See information about the current cache settings
-- Clear the statistics cache
+- Clear the statistics cache manually
 - See usage instructions

 ## Performance
 The plugin caches results to improve performance.
+By default, the cache is set to 1 hour (3600 seconds).
 The cache is automatically cleared when:
 - Pages are created, edited, or deleted
 - Media files are uploaded or deleted
-- The cache expires (configurable)
+- The cache expires (configurable in Admin -> Configuration)
 - The cache is manually cleared via the admin interface

 ## Notes